sob/cookbook/source/recipes/col-saltado.html.markdown

 Mom's (Grandma Susan) favorite Saltado.
 Relatively quick, super easy, and a family favorite.
 Very popular for Birthdays.

 For meat eaters there is [Lomo Saltado](/recipes/lomo-saltado) which can use either chicken or beef.
+You can also include meat in this dish as well.

+If you make [Aji](/recipes/peruvian-aji) to go along with this add the leftover lemon juice to the cooking water to further flavor the rice.

 Serves 6-8.